dd388/crals/README.md

 Created by Jarrett Drake and Dianne Dietrich.

 ## Credits and Thank You
+Nick Krabbenhoeft (for adding an rsync example and a section on moving around the command line)

+Ashley Blewer (for adding disk usage commands)

 Bertram Lyons (for adding commands)

 Kieran O'Leary (for adding commands and offering Windows shell guidance)